Visa Inc.: WikiLeaks

 Visa Europe began suspending payments to WikiLeaks on December 7, 2010.
 The company said it was awaiting an investigation into 'the nature of its business and whether it contravenes Visa operating rules' – though it did not go into details.
 In return DataCell, the IT company that enables WikiLeaks to accept credit and debit card donations, announced that it would take legal action against Visa Europe.
 On December 8, the group Anonymous performed a DDoS attack on visa.com, bringing the site down.
 Although the Norway-based financial services company Teller AS, which Visa ordered to look into WikiLeaks and its fundraising body, the Sunshine Press, found no proof of any wrongdoing, Salon reported in January 2011 that Visa Europe "would continue blocking donations to the secret-spilling site until it completes its own investigation".

-The United Nations High Commissioner for Human Rights Navi Pillay stated that Visa may be "violating WikiLeaks' right to freedom of expression" by withdrawing their services.
+In March 2012, Navi Pillay, the United Nations High Commissioner for Human Rights, stated that Visa may be "violating WikiLeaks' right to freedom of expression" by withdrawing their services.
 In July 2012, the Reykjavík District Court in Iceland decided that Valitor (the Icelandic partner of Visa and MasterCard) was violating the law when it prevented donations to the site by credit card.
 It was ruled that the donations be allowed to return to the site within 14 days or they would be fined in the amount of US$6,000 per day.